Junit 3 vs Junit 4 Overview

 3. How to define a text case?
 Junit 3 VS Junit 4

-In the new version of JUnit, test classes no longer need to extend junit.framework.TestCase class, test names no longer need to follow the testXXX pattern.
-Instead, in Junit4.x, any public class with a zero-argument public constructor can act as a test class, any method that you want to be considered a test method should be annotated with the @Test annotation.
+class, test names are no longer need required to follow the testXXX pattern.
+Instead, in Junit4.x, any public classes with a zero-argument public constructor can act as a test class, any methods which need consider as a test method should be annotated with the @Test

 A typical test case in Junit 3.x